roman-milk/roman-milk.github.io/team-chem.md

+===

- ****** Team Chemistry Ch.
-02 ****** bydawn1958© Please email me your comments or suggestions as they are always appreciated.
+Please email me your comments or suggestions as they are always appreciated.
 Please be assured that this story is a fantasy and does not refer to any specific location or place.
 I do not agree with many hazing practices and this particular story is merely one for the reader to enjoy, keeping in mind it is erotic literature.

  *